My Story

 I hit my breaking point.

-Over the years, I climbed the ladder to become a senior designer and started managing a team of designers.
-The company I worked for had weathered the great recession but was going through challenging growing pains.
+I was climbing the corporate ladder and managing a team of designers.
+The company I worked for had weathered the great recession but faced challenging growing pains.
 To make matters worse, we had a massive server failure that impacted nearly 100 of our clients, leading to countless late nights and early mornings at the office.

 With stress reaching its peak and expecting our second child, I did what any rational person would do – I had a massive panic attack one night and ended up in the ER.

-I spent the next year and a half trying to work through extreme daily anxiety, literally just trying to get through each day of work.
-We're talking constant physical pain, numbness throughout my body, depression, and more It wasn't good.
+I spent the next year and a half trying to get through each day in the office with extreme daily anxiety.
+We're talking about constant physical pain, numbness throughout my body, depression, and more.
+It wasn't good.

-The tough part is life doesn't stop when you're hurting, it seems to keep rushing by you.
-Healing came slowly through my faith, family, and friends, but my perspective on what matters most was changed.
+The tough part is that life doesn't stop when you're hurting.
+It seems to keep rushing by you.
+Healing came slowly through my faith, family, and friends, but it changed my perspective on what matters most.

 I continued working for the company I was at, but my heart wasn't in it anymore.
-Work was really busy, I was salaried, and I was wired to always complete the job well, so I was often coming in early and staying late to get projects finished.
+Work was really busy, I was salaried, and I was wired to always complete the job well, so I often came in early and stayed late to get projects finished.

-October of 2009, I still remember it clearly.
-I was working in the office late, it was around 9 pm, everyone else had gone home and it was just me there.
+I still remember the day clearly.
+I was working in the office late, around 9 pm; everyone else had gone home, and it was just me there.

 The picture that helped me change course

-I was exhausted and I looked over at the picture of my kids on my desk and it hit me...
-What am I doing here?
+Exhausted, I looked over at a picture of my kids on the desk and it hit me - what am I doing here?

-I had 24 hours to spend each day, but the use of
+I had 24 hours each day, but the use of

 my time was not aligned with what I valued.